Are you interested in learning more about making in the classroom, makerspaces, or the maker movement in general? There are lots of ways we can help!

 Maker Faire Orlando is a community-organized, family-friendly celebration featuring local do-it-yourself science, art, rockets, robots, crafts, technology, music, hands-on-activities, and more.
 It’s an event where people show what they are making and share what they are learning.

-We maintain a list of local makers that are willing to do demonstrations or talks in your classrooms, help with project ideas, or provide training for educators looking to expand their skills sets.
+We maintain a list of local makers that are willing to do demonstrations or talks in your classrooms, help with project ideas, or provide training for educators looking to expand their skills sets and we partner with makerspaces such as FamiLAB, Factur, and MakerFX as well as organizations including Deltamaker 3D Printers and The Orlando Science Center.

 Stay up to date with the latest on the Maker Movement in Central Florida with our Maker Faire Orlando Educator email newsletter.
 We typically send these newsletters once a month, with more frequent updates in the month leading up to Maker Faire Orlando.